 Photography by Jennifer Nies Web Exclusive

-Sophie, Wells' character in Forev, dejectedly returns home from such an audition and seeks comfort from her apartment neighbor, Pete (Matt Mider), a casual friend.
+Wells' character in Forev, Sophie, dejectedly returns home from such an audition and seeks comfort from her apartment neighbor, Pete (Matt Mider), a casual friend.
 Both feel that their lives have stalled.
 When Pete halfheartedly proposes that they get married, Sophie agrees, but neither of them knows if the other is being genuine.
-The idea of marriage and its benefits gain traction as she joins him on a drive to Phoenix to pick up his sister Jess (Amanda Bauer) from her college.
-Jess disapproves of her brother's decision.
+The idea of marriage and its benefits gains traction as she joins him on a drive to Phoenix to pick up his sister, Jess (Amanda Bauer), from her college.
+Jess disapproves of her brother's decision to wed Sophie.
 After all, the two neighbors haven't even dated.
 Sophie and Pete are unfazed by Jess's disapproval, but after Pete's Jeep breaks down in the desert, they will have to confront their true emotions.

 Under the Radar met with Wells, Mider, Green, and Leffler on the first day of June to discuss Forev prior to its world premiere at the LA Film Fest as part of the Narrative Competition.
 Here is the portion of the interview with Noël Wells.

 Chris Tinkham (Under the Radar): How did you become interested in acting?